 Build Its Own Server Infrastructure

 This whole affair has served as a timely reminder of how tight the grip is on the cloud computing market by just a few of the known names in big tech.
-Statistics up to the end of Q2 2020 showed that of the $100 billion cloud industry, Amazon holds a staggering 33% share of the market, followed by Microsoft Azure at 18% and Google Cloud in a distant third place on a 9% share.
+Statistics up to the end of Q2 2020 showed that of the $100 billion cloud industry,

 When just three companies make up a 60% share of an industry, we start to see a trend of monopoly taking place and the smaller providers are pushed out, especially when faced with the toss-up between free speech and reputation.
 Being completely reliant on a cloud provider highlights that you don’t really own your own websites and data.
 Remember, you’re signing up for that platform’s terms of service, and if you breach them in any way, you can be kicked off, likely with nowhere to go if you’re on the wrong side of the political climate we’re witnessing.